willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   \{ (\bm{x}_0, y_0), \ldots, (\bm{x}_n, y_n) \}$ to learn $f$ where
   $X_{\text{train}}$ is used as a set of examples by the learning algorithm used to construct $f$.
-* *classification* further refines the function $f$ to be learnt, classification is about learning a function that predicts one of a finite number of labels hence the label space will be a finite set of labels/classes.
+* *classification* further refines the definition of the function $f$ to be learnt.
+Classification is about learning a function that predicts one of a finite number of labels hence the label space will be a finite set of labels/classes.
 * *binary classification* specifies that the *label space* consists of a set of 2 labels/classes, usually referred to as the *positive* and *negative* classes.
 * a *linear classifier* implies that the learnt model is of the form $\bm{w}